zacanger/js-drills/README.md

-Toy problems and drills!
+# js-drills

+Small code challenges.

+Plain JS problems are under the `js` directory.
+Node and Express problems are in the `node` directory.
 Possible solutions are included in the same files as the questions, after long empty comments.
 Don't jump to the bottom and cheat!

 Have fun!